COMMENT: After one year of war, Russia faces new challenges in Ukraine

 Grinding battles

 Another effect of the massive losses Russia has suffered has been to force the restructuring of entire units within its armed forces.
 At the start of the invasion, the main Russian combined arms formation was the battalion tactical group (BTG), a grouping of around 800 men with a full panoply of indigenous capabilities, from rocket artillery to targeting support.
-Over 120 BTGs were employed in the initial invasion of Ukraine, albeit in a haphazard and uncoordinated manner that limited their effectiveness.
+Over 120 BTGs were employed in the initial invasion of Ukraine, albeit in a haphazard and unco-ordinated manner that limited their effectiveness.
 After being mauled in the chaotic first month of fighting as well as the grinding battles in Donbas that followed, the structured approach of the BTGs began to fall apart.

 Now, newly captured documents as many as 2,300 tanks alone lost to date) as well as its reliance on large amounts of undertrained infantry, the kind that the mercenary group PMC Wagner has used to make slow but steady gains near Bakhmut, at a massive cost in lives.
 The war Russia is preparing to fight on the ground in 2023 will necessarily reflect these limitations.

-But there are other consequences of Moscow’s failed campaign in Ukraine: specifically, the armed resistance groups forming, training and gaining experience with the aim to topple some of Putin’s key allies in the future.
+But there are other consequences of Moscow’s failed campaign in Ukraine: specifically, the armed resistance groups forming, training and gaining experience with the aim of toppling some of Putin’s key allies in the future.

 One of these groups hails from Russia’s key ally to the north: Belarus.
 When Belarusian President Alexander Lukashenko found his rule challenged by mass anti-regime demonstrations after the rigged 2020 national election, Russian support helped him maintain his throne.
 In the process, many thousands of Belarusians fled, including to next-door Ukraine.